-Despite the fact that the free space loss is directly proportional to the square of the frequency, it is normally advisable to use higher frequencies for point-to-point links when there is a clear line of sight, because it is normally easier to get higher gain antennas at 5 GHz.
+Despite the fact that the free space loss is directly proportional to the square of the frequency, it is normally advisable to use higher frequencies for point-to-point links when there is a clear line of sight, because it is normally easier to get higher gain antennas, the protection against interferences is better and the spectrum saturation is lower.
 Deploying high gain antennas at both ends will more than compensate for the additional free space loss.
-Furthermore, higher frequencies can make do with lower altitude antenna placement since the Fresnel ellipsoid (the volume around the optical line occuppied by radio waves, which should be free from obstacles), is inversely proportional to the square root of the frequency.

-On the contrary, lower frequencies offer advantages when the line of sight is blocked because they can leverage diffraction to reach the intended receiver.
+On the contrary, lower frequencies offer advantages when the line of sight may be blocked because they can leverage diffraction to reach the intended receiver.